 Dating violence is violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim and where the existence of such a relationship is determined based on consideration of the following factors: 1) length of the relationship, 2) the type of relationship and 3) the frequency of interaction between the persons involved in the relationship.

-Occurs when a student takes a non-consensual or abusive sexual advantage of another for his/her own advantage or benefit, or to benefit or advantage anyone other than the one being exploited, and that behavior does not otherwise constitute one of other sexual misconduct offenses.
+Occurs when a student takes a non-consensual or abusive sexual advantage of another for his/her own benefit, or to benefit of anyone other than the one being exploited, and that behavior does not otherwise constitute one of other sexual misconduct offenses.
 Examples include but are not limited to: invasion of sexual privacy; non-consensual video or audio recording of sexual activity; knowingly transmitting a sexually transmitted disease; sexting or public distribution of images of a sexual nature without another's consent.

-Engaging in a course of conduct directed at a specific person that would cause a reasonable person to 1) fear for his or her safety or the safety of others; or 2) suffer substantial emotional distress; and/or that creates a hostile environment.
+Engaging in a course of conduct directed at a specific person that would cause a reasonable person to; fear for his or her safety or the safety of others; suffer substantial emotional distress; and/or that creates a hostile environment.

 Retaliation Is behavior to seek revenge or retribution against any individual who makes or is connected to the bringing forward of allegations of harassment or discrimination.
 Delaware Valley University has a zero-tolerance policy for retaliatory behaviors which will be addressed with severity.